 French grocery stores aisles where people buy their apéro products

-In France, the number one aisle people usually shop for their aperitif goods is the apéritif aisle which usually has chips, salty cookies, pretzels and fancy
+In France, the number one aisle people usually shop at for their aperitif goods is the apéritif aisle which usually has chips, salty cookies, pretzels and fancy

-In the refrigerated section, you’ll find bellinis and spreads such as tzatziki and in the condiment aisles cornichons.
+In the refrigerated section, you’ll find bellinis and spreads such as tzatziki.

 Not far behind are nuts, charcuterie, and cheese.